orderbird/data-working-student-challenge/README.md

 ### Task 3

-Calculate the total price of each tag and also the total price overall.
-And sort your result in descending order.
+Calculate the total price of each tag and sort your result in descending order.
 (Hint: You are working with a set of tags. https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.explode.html)

 Please explain which join you will use and why.
 And also explain why the size of your dataframe has changed or not.

-#### Task 3.1

-Solved with Python.

-#### Task 3.2

-Solved with SQL (pandasql).
+You can decide if you wanna solve this Task with Python, SQL or even both variants.

 ### Task 4

 What are the top 3 sold items based on quantity per tag?

-#### Task 4.1

-Solved with Python.

-#### Task 4.2

-Solved with SQL (pandasql).
+You can decide if you wanna solve this Task with Python, SQL or even both variants.

 ---